Tomatoes: Do They Really Trigger Acne Or Are They Bursting With Nutrition?

 The history of nightshades is littered with controversy.
 Glycoalkaloids are famous for causing joint pain; it started when the 1940s horticulturalist Norma Childers noticed that livestock who ate woodland nightshades had a tendency to develop arthritis.
 He removed these nightshades and is if by magic, their joints healed.
 He then removed nightshades from his own diet and voila – his own arthritis disappeared.

 Nowadays, joint pain doctors still recommend against eating nightshades.
 Why does this matter for clear skin, you might ask?
-Joint pain is a sign of chronic inflammation, and chronic inflammation is the root cause of acne.
+Joint pain is a sign of chronic inflammation, the root cause of acne.

 The famous glycoalkaloid in potatoes is solanine, and solanine allergies are a proven phenomenon.
 The FDA even limits the amount of glycoalkaloids in potatoes to 200mg/kg.
 In this article, I concluded that the glycoalkaloids in their skin are the potato’s only real acne disadvantage.